You are here: Home Water Quality Total Maximum Daily Load Program Patrick Bayou: Assessing Toxic Substances and Temperature

 Background and Goals

-Water quality testing prior to 1999 found that Patrick Bayou might not be able to support a healthy aquatic community.
+Water quality testing prior to 1999 found that Patrick Bayou might not be sufficient to support a healthy aquatic community.
 Several conditions were found that exceeded criteria established to protect aquatic life and general uses of the water body:

 • high average concentrations of dissolved copper